The Body of ChristApril 9, 2019

 - Infection can be transmitted in a variety of ways, but the most common means is horizontal transmission, or the direct or indirect transfer of an infectious organism from one person to another.
 Transmission through direct contact may occur when a healthy individual comes into physical contact with an infected person’s body or bodily fluids.
 This can occur in numerous ways, but two very common causes of direct transmission are unprotected sexual contact and breathing air that has been contaminated by an infected person’s cough or sneeze.

 - Infections can also be transmitted through indirect contact.
-This occurs when a person touches a physical object that an infected person has previously Common examples would be actions as simple as touching the same furniture, doorknobs, or toys or sharing foods or liquids.
+This occurs when a person touches a physical object that an infected person has previously handled.
+Common examples would be actions as simple as touching the same furniture, doorknobs, or toys or sharing foods or liquids.
 Although a person may not directly contact an infected individual, environment alone can be sufficient to transmit infection in extremely contagious cases.
 In these instances, the germs can be so robust that they are able to survive outside the human body for long periods of time and still retain their infectious nature.
 This fact demonstrates the necessity to thoroughly cleanse and sanitize any areas, items, or people that have been exposed to the environment of an infected person.

 - The longevity of an infection is dependent on whether the infecting organism is transmitted from one person to the next.
 If this transmission is stopped, the infection is stopped.
 Therefore, it is essential to stop that transmission process.